Skip to content

 Is WebMCP secure?

 Yes.
-Everything runs on your own computer - the WebSocket server is localhost-only, meaning nothing goes over the internet.
-Tokens are one-time use and discarded after connection.
-We only expose a calculator (pure maths, no network calls) and a waitlist form (same as filling it in yourself).
+The tools we expose are a calculator (pure maths, no network calls) and a waitlist form (same as filling it in yourself).
 No passwords, no user data, no database access.
+The W3C standard ensures tools are only callable by authorised AI clients - nothing is exposed to the open internet.

 Which AI tools work with WebMCP?